Overlay Image on Text in .NET with GroupDocs Annotation

-Ever needed to overlay images on text within your .NET documents?
+Ever needed to overlay image on text within your .NET documents?
 You’re not alone.
-Whether you’re building a document review system, creating digital signatures, or adding visual context to text content, image annotation .NET functionality is becoming essential for modern applications.
+Whether you’re building a document review system, creating digital signatures, or adding visual context to text content, this capability is becoming essential for modern applications.

 When You’d Actually Use Image Annotations Over Text